Midburn/burner-games/api-example.md

                                                       The be included while presenting the question.
   "question_type": "text",                        # 3 question types: {"text", "image", "video"}
   "level": "easy",                                # Question's level: {"easy", "very_hard"}
-  "category": null,                               # Category of the question, out of 11 categories.
+  "category_id": 3,                               # Category id of the question, out of 11 categories.
-                                                      See app/model/question.rb for full list "answers": []                                   # Possible answers for the question }
+                                                      See app/model/category.rb for full list "answers": []                                   # Possible answers for the question }
 ```